reuse-city/make.reuse.city/pages/01.home/_text/text.md

   </p>
 </div>

 <a id="sign_up"> Those who sign up will be invited to a series of online activities and meetings troughout the duration of the lab.
 Participants are welcome at any point.
-Documentation about it will be primarily maintained in <a href="https://github.com/reuse-city/lab/"><strong>this git repository</strong></a>.
-Regular updates will be posted to [twitter](twitter.com/reuse_city) and shared with participants via e-mail.

 #### Sign up